Events

 Spotlight Series Opening - Dan S. Wang: Finding Our Way

-Showing this August, we are pleased to share our upcoming Spotlight Artist: Dan S. Wang with Finding Our Way (through a triple double), curated by Larry Lee (@lardamang).
+Showing this August, we are pleased to share our upcoming Spotlight Artist: Dan S. Wang with Finding Our Way (through a triple double), curated by Larry Lee.

 This exhibition explores themes of mobility, belonging, and transnational identity through a personal lens.
 Framed as a reintroduction to Chicago after years of living elsewhere, Wang reflects on his lifelong patterns of movement and return, connecting them to his family's diasporic history.